kulishnik22/Store/README.md

 After that, run the `flutter packages get` or `dart pub get` command.

-Next, add the following import places where you need it.
+Next, add the following import to places where you need it.

 ```dart
 import 'package:data_storeholder/store.dart';